craigharding/super-wordpress/README.md

 ./update-urls.bash
 ```

 The gen-passwords.bash script uses openssl to generate three random passwords that are used to secure the mysql database and Portainer access.
-These get copied into the easy Wordpress images.
+These get copied into the Super Wordpress images.

 The docker-compose command downloads the base images, creates custom images, and starts your Wordpress project.